The best money market accounts for September 2023

 Several factors will impact how much you earn in a money market account.
 Here's what you can expect and how to compare account options:

-Interest rates: Money market account interest rates are variable and can change at any time based on market conditions.
-With some financial institutions, your rate may vary depending on how much money you have in the account.
+Interest rates: Money market account interest rates are variable and can change at any time based on market conditions — the highest APY available now may be lower or higher in the future, depending on the Fed.
+Additionally, with some financial institutions, your MMA rate may vary depending on how much money you have in the account.

 Balance: The account's interest rate will be applied to your balance, so as your balance grows, so will the amount of interest you earn.
 Keep in mind that some financial institutions require you to maintain a minimum balance to earn interest.